-Our consolidated financial statements include the accounts of the Trust, its corporate subsidiaries, and all entities in which the Trust has a controlling interest or has been determined to be the primary beneficiary of a variable interest entity ("VIE").
+As discussed in the Explanatory Note, we have combined the quarterly reports on Form 10-Q of the Parent Company and the Operating Partnership into this single report.
+As a result, we present two sets of consolidated financial statements.
+Both sets of consolidated financial statements include the accounts of the entity, its corporate subsidiaries, and all entities in which it has a controlling interest or has been determined to be the primary beneficiary of a variable interest entity.
+The Parent Company's consolidated financial statements include the accounts of the Operating Partnership and its subsidiaries as the Parent Company, through its ownership and control over the General Partner, exercises exclusive control over the Operating Partnership.
 The equity interests of other investors are reflected as noncontrolling interests or redeemable noncontrolling interests.
 All significant intercompany transactions and balances are eliminated in consolidation.
-We account for our interests in joint ventures, which we do not control, using the equity method of accounting.
+We account for our interests in joint ventures which we do not control using the equity method of accounting.